 The fly is made of 15 denier ripstop nylon coated with silicone on the outside and PeU on the inside, allowing for it to be internally seam-taped.
 PeU is different from the old PU (polyurethane) coatings which break down over time and become sticky and stinky–PeU won’t do that.

-The 20 denier floor saves weight and bulk at the expense of being light-duty and requiring some more caution in preening the site for sharp rocks and sticks before setting up.
+The 20 denier floor saves weight and bulk at the expense of being light-duty and requires some more caution in preening the site for sharp rocks and sticks before setting up.
 For additional protection, use a homemade ground cloth or the optional 8-ounce footprint (sold separately).
 If you think you would consistently use the footprint, or if you have a dog or will be using this tent with kids, you may want to choose NEMO’s Firefly with a much more robust 68 denier floor at a 4-ounce weight penalty above the Dragonfly.

 The inner tent is constructed with a band of 20D nylon ripstop fabric just above the bathtub floor and the rest is noseeum mesh–white on the sides for a little more privacy, and black on the ceiling for clearer views of the night sky.
 The zippers on the inner tent doors (one on either side) are C-shaped, have two sliders, and run smoothly with one hand.